clavery/nvim-sfcc/README.md

 ## Usage

 Make sure you have a `dw.json` or `dw.js` file in your working directory.
-If `dw.js` is found it will be excuted using nodejs (via `node_path` configuration option) and the output will be parsed as JSON as if it was a `dw.json` file (this is the same behavior as Prophet).
+If `dw.js` is found it will be excuted using nodejs (via `node_path` configuration option) and the module exports will be parsed as JSON as if it was a `dw.json` file (this is the same behavior as Prophet).
 Note you can use the multiple instances convention in the style of [b2c-tools][4].

 ```json
 {